Our action plan

 - Lead through our own sustainable business operations

-Why are we declaring an emergency?
+Why have we declared an emergency?

 The LI has worked to protect, conserve and enhance the natural environment for the last 90 years.
 But now we find ourselves in a time of international crisis.
 The LI Board of Trustees recognises the clear evidence that we currently face a global climate emergency, and the need for action.